abdiali9148/Big-Data-Processing/instructions/Installing_Text_Tools.md

 If the path to `tt.py` reported by `pwd` contains spaces (e.g. because your Windows username contains spaces), you'll need to "escape" them by adding a single backslash `\` in front of each one.

-#### Test It Out

-0. Open a new bash window
-1. Run `tt.py`.
-You should see its usage message and not a "command not found" error.

 ### Bash users on Linux or WSL

 *   Follow the above instructions, but edit the file `~/.bashrc` instead of `~/.bash_profile`
-*   Open a new terminal to test your configuration.

 ### macOS And Zsh Users

 *   If your primary shell is Zsh, follow the Bash procedure described above, instead making changes to the file `~/.zshrc`.

+### Test It Out

-*   Open a new terminal to test your configuration.
+0. Open a new shell window
+1. Run `tt.py`.
+You should see its usage message and not a "command not found" error.